How to Thin Paint for Wagner FLEXiO Sprayer

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Do I need to thin paint for Wagner Flexio paint sprayer?
+Do I need to thin paint for Wagner FLEXiO paint sprayer?

 The paint being used with the iSpray nozzle should not need to be thinned out.

-Very thick paint like chalk paint can be sprayed with the FLEXiO sprayers and the detail finish nozzle, but it doesn’t look good and it isn’t consistent.
+Very thick coatings like chalk paint can be applied with the FLEXiO models and the Detail Finish nozzle, but it doesn’t look good and it isn’t consistent.
+Check out the best paint for spraying furniture here.

 How to Thin Paint for the Wagner FLEXiO Sprayer